rjspencer/docs/theming.md

 ## General Information
 Here is some general information about custom themes.

 * If you don't explicitly provide a favicon in the `<head>` of your HTML, we'll add the [default StageBloc favicon](https://stagebloc.com/images/favicon.ico) for you.
-To add your own favicon, simply upload it as a Theme Asset and put it in your HTML `<head>` tag.
+To add your own favicon, simply upload it as a Theme Asset and put it in your theme's `<head>` HTML tag.

 * We also add various `<meta>` tags to your `<head>` content if they aren't explicitly set to aid in SEO.
+For instance, many tags from the [Open Graph Protocol](http://ogp.me/) are automatically added.

 * We allow you to upload assets *(images, fonts, favicons, etc)* to our CDN and encourage you to use this when creating a theme.
 This means you don't have to host any part of your theme outside of StageBloc, making it easier for you.